jamarten291/Konata-Minecraft-Assistant/README.md

 ## Konata Minecraft assistant with Mineflayer

-This is a Minecraft bot done with the Mineflayer library, it can help you recollecting blocks on your survival world
+Have you ever wanted to see Izumi Konata from Lucky Star helping you in your Minecraft world?
+Well, you're lucky because this project can make that idea become true!

+This project is open to pull requests, feel free to test it on your LAN Minecraft worlds!

-I will add more features soon
+I will add more features soon...